Internet of Things (IoT) | Set 2

 This wonder is because of the IoT technology behind it,

 - The temperature sensor connected with the plant pot detects the low temperature.

 - Then it triggers the microprocessor platforms such as Raspberry-Pi, Arduino boards.

 - It receives the sensor signals through internet pathways such as Wi-Fi, Bluetooth.

 - Then it notifies the user and the motion sensor connected to the tap which turns on to pour it.

-- Actuators: Devices which is a contrast to sensors.
+2. Actuators: Devices which is a contrast to sensors.
 It transforms electrical signals into physical movements.
-Both sensors and actuators are transducers which converts one form of energy to other.
-Exchange of datais the most important key factor in IoT.
+Both sensors and actuators are transducers that convert one form of energy to another.
+The exchange of data is the most important key factor in IoT.
 Hence sensors and actuators play a vital role here.

-- RFID Tags: Wireless microchips used for automatic unique identification of anything by tagging it over them.
-You have been seen it in credit cards, automobile ignition keys and so on.
+3. RFID Tags: Wireless microchips are used for automatic unique identification of anything by tagging it over them.
+You have been seen it in credit cards, automobile ignition keys, and so on.

-Since interconnection of things is the main goal of IoT, the RFID tags get hand shaken with IoT technology and is used to provide the unique id for the connected “things” in IoT.
+Since interconnection of things is the main goal of IoT, the RFID tags get hand-shaken with IoT technology and are used to provide the unique id for the connected “things” in IoT.